pastelgf/rootandsteel.github.io/rules.md

 ## Resting

 When a character is on an adventure, their ability to rest is limited.
-Every night a character spends with adequate access to food (a quarter slots worth of food) and with no interuptions, they regain 1 recovery.
+A character cannot regain health while on an adventure, barring magical means, but requires food and rest to survive.
+Any day that passes without adequate access to food (a quarter slots worth of food) or at least 6 hours of rest causes 1 point of health damage (or 2 points if both condiitons are not met).
+If a second day passes without adequate access to food or rest, teh damage is doubled, and so on until the character dies.
+Characters are assumed to always have access to ample water, but in a scenario where water is limited, a character also requires a quarter slot of water to survive.

-When a character returns from an adventure and rests for a full week, all of their supplies, hit points, recoveries, and consumed items are restored.
+When a character returns from an adventure and rests for a full week, all of their supplies, health, recoveries, and consumed items are restored.

 ## Light